 Job Hazards in West Virginia

 Other occupations in West Virginia also posed hazards.
 Steel mills, railroad companies, oil refineries, power companies, and even elementary schools have been associated with high asbestos.
-Lizemore Elementary School, in Lizemore, had piles of asbestos lying under the flooring of the building.
+Lismore Elementary School, in Lismore, had piles of asbestos lying under the flooring of the building.
 The hazardous minerals were eventually removed, yet several other schools built prior to the early 80s still contain asbestos.

 Other West Virginia Job Sites Associated with Asbestos: